hyperledger-archives/sawtooth-rfcs/text/0000-add-peers-in-runtime.md

 - Sawtooth Issue: (leave this empty)

 # Summary
+[summary]: #summary

-[summary]: #summary This RFC proposes functionality to add and remove static peer connections while a validator node is running in the `static` peering mode.
+This RFC proposes functionality to add and remove static peer connections while a validator node is running in the `static` peering mode.
-This RFC also adds the corresponding extensions to the off-chain permssioning model.
+This RFC also adds the corresponding extensions to the off-chain permssioning model and adds the `admin` endpoint.

 # Motivation
 [motivation]: #motivation